Run by School of Health Sciences

 Demonstrates comprehensive understanding of the facts and principles specific to the topics covered in the module.
 Demonstrates comprehensive understanding and demonstration of application and process of appropriate holistic venous leg assessment and management and with wide evidence of and identification of leg health promotion.
 Written work contains minor computational errors.
 Demonstrates accurate and original arguments with comprehensive interpretation and with highly relevant links to theory and practice.
 Referencing in text and reference list in APA style will not contain errors.

-Examine the patient's limb and perform a holistic assessment of a patient with or at risk of leg ulceration.
+Demonstrate the ability to perform a holistic assessment (including the use Ankle Brachial Pressure Index) of the patient with or at risk of leg ulceration.

-Evaluate the psycho-social impact of leg ulceration on the individual
+Recognise the psychosocial impact of venous leg ulceration on the individual.

 Teaching and Learning Strategy

-30 hours of lectures 5 x6 hours days
+35 hours of lectures 5 x7 hours days

 - Literacy - Proficiency in reading and writing through a variety of media